Prosper Utseya

 Prosper Utseya (born 26 March 1985 in Harare, Zimbabwe) is a retired Zimbabwean cricketer, who plays all formats of the game.
-He was the former captain of Zimbabwe from 2006 to 2010.
+He captained Zimbabwe from 2006 to 2010.
 He bowls right-arm off break and is a useful right-hand batsman.
 Utseya has not played any form of cricket since 2015.

 Early life

 Rising from the ranks of township cricket in Harare's Highfield suburb, Utseya attended Churchill School, the cradle of many black Zimbabwean players, thanks to Zimbabwe Cricket Union scholarships.

 Domestic career

 Utseya was a promising talent at the school level and made his first-class debut as an opener for Mashonaland A at the age of 15.
 He scored a fifty in a tight situation in just his second Logan Cup match against Manicaland a day before his 16th birthday and soon moved into the Under-19 and Zimbabwe A sides with some notable bowling performances along the way.

 In 2004, he was moved to Manicaland to strengthen the provincial side there, and was selected for the CFX Academy.
-He took his first first-class five-wicket haul with a figure of 5/32 against Manicaland in October of that year.
+His maiden first-class five-wicket haul, 5/32, came against Manicaland in October of that year.

 Utseya has been a force to be reckoned with in Zimbabwean domestic cricket.
 His spin-bowling partnership with Timycen Maruma has resulted in a series of domestic titles, and in 2008-09 his ten-wicket haul helped Easterns clinch a thrilling one-wicket victory in a low-scoring contest against Northerns at Alexandra Sports Club in Harare that secured the Logan Cup.
 Utseya enjoyed a steady, if unspectacular, domestic season in 2009–10, though his franchise, Mountaineers dominated the first-class scene.